justinegeffen/showcase/demo/docs/006_adding_a_dataset.md

 # Datasets

 Most bioinformatics pipelines require an input of some sort.
-This is typically a samplesheet where each row consists of a sample, the location of files for that sample (such as fastq files), and other sample details.
+This is typically a samplesheet where each row consists of a sample, the location of files for that sample (such as FASTQ files), and other sample details.

 In the cloud, users may need to upload this samplesheet to a bucket or retrieve the path to this file on a shared filesystem to use it as pipeline input.